 open/close all folders

 This is, although not the only type of Fan Dumb by any means, probably the most classic example of it.
 S/he is Serious Business taken to the extreme.
 Nothing outside of the object of the fandom exists for this person, except perhaps the fandom itself.
-This means that they will attempt to discuss the object of their adoration every single chance they get, often attempting to twist or divert other discussions to this end, regardless of how awkward or nakedly inappropriate it is ("Yeah, it sucks that your father died; I felt exactly the same way when Captain Magnatron failed to defeat the Zargons in Episode 19").
-This often leads them to grossly blow the actual significance of the work in a general context quite out of proportion... and, naturally, leads to nothing but contempt from those who aren’t quite as committed to the show as they are, or who (gasp) aren’t part of the fandom at all and are sick of — "don’t they realise how important it is?" lectures.
+This means that they will attempt to discuss the object of their adoration every single chance they get, often attempting to twist or divert other discussions to this end, regardless of how awkward or nakedly inappropriate it is (‘Yeah, it sucks that your father died; I felt exactly the same way when Captain Magnatron failed to defeat the Zargons in Episode 19’).
+This often leads them to exaggerate the actual significance of the work in a general context — and then some … and, naturally, leads to nothing but contempt from those who aren’t quite as committed to the show as they are, or who (gasp) aren’t part of the fandom at all and are sick of ‘don’t they realise how important it is?’ lectures.
 Naturally, any of the other listed types of Fan Dumb may find themselves ending up here.
-Unfortunately, this is the way the vast majority of fandom is portrayed in the media, which is why we have a trope specifically for that.The classic Fan Dumb variant, a fan whose life revolves around the show and nothing else.
+Unfortunately, this is how the vast majority of fandom is portrayed in the media, which is why we have a trope specifically for that.The classic Fan Dumb variant: a fan whose life revolves around the show and nothing else.

 The opposite of the Theocrat (see below), and often veering into Hate Dumb territory as well, these are fans who, above all else, prefer only the fanon explanations, or, even better, their own explanations of canon events and characters.
 Often found twisting a character’s personality into a Draco in Leather Pants/Ron the Death Eater and saying that those should be the true characters, heaping scorn on the canon pairing and propagating Die for Our Ship, taking Word of Dante over Word of God and declaring the latter as a result of bad writing, erasing any and all clarifications of Plot Holes to fit their own personal canons, the list goes on and on.A fan who takes Death of the Author too far and ignores everything from Word of God.